Queries & conditional expressions support 6 basic comparison operators:

 - >=.
 Greater than or equal to.
 The Mac OS specific ≥ symbol may be used interchangeably with >=.

 For all other date comparisons, the time element of date-time attribute value is taken into account.
-Where no explicit time is set, the time defaults to '00:00' (hh:mm - seconds are ignored).
+Where no explicit time is set, the time defaults to '00:00' (hh:mm).
+Seconds are not displayed in key attributes or Get Info.
+Seconds are '00' in most cases unless specifically set otherwise (via action code or use of designators link 'now').

 Note that the comparison operators >, >=, < and <= continue to compare both date and time.
 It is possible, for example, for the same note to be discovered by two agents with different query operators, one that locates $TheDate < today and another that searches for $TheDate == today.
 If the $TheDate has a time of 14:30 and today has a time of 11:00 then both queries will match; the first matches simple on a time agnostic whole-day basis, the second matches because 14:40 is later (greater) than 11:00.